 A potato is not an apple.
-In French, the world “apple” is “pomme” and the word for “potato” is “pomme de terre,” despite the etymological relationship between these two words, one should not be confused into thinking that apples and potatoes have the same properties or should be used for the same purpose.
+In French, the world “apple” is “pomme” and the word for “potato” is “pomme de terre,” despite the etymological relationship between these two words, one should not confuse themselves into thinking that apples and potatoes have the same properties or should be used for the same purposes.
 Why the odd prelude?
-Well, because recently I tried to do something with a potato that one would be better off doing with an apple.
+Well, because recently, I tried to do something with a potato that one would be better off doing with an apple.

 When it comes to making fruits into breads, the banana is the obvious choice.
 Other fruits like blueberries, apples, or even lemons make sweet, rich loaves.
 However, my pantry of fresh foods is temporarily depleted because of the pandemic, so my days of making fruity breads have come to a pause.
 Yet, because I love making loaves, I endeavored to make a similar bread from none other than a spare sweet potato.